 This post demos a PowerShell script that I’ve put together to automate the configuration of the static TCP port, and the addition of firewall rules, for a SQL Server instance.

 The script is derived from another PowerShell script that I’ve written to help spin up SQL Server test instances in my home lab.
+You can find that script in my Automate SQL Server installation using PowerShell post.

-This should be helpful you’re working in a restrictive environment where you can’t install additional PowerShell modules, and you couldn’t take advantage of dbatools’ Set-DbaTcpPort.
+This should be helpful if you’re working in a restrictive environment where you can’t install additional PowerShell modules, and you couldn’t take advantage of dbatools’ Set-DbaTcpPort.

 You can find the SetSQLServerStaticPort.ps1 script in my SQL Server Scripts repo.